Los Angeles

 Garage doors vibrate a lot, and that can loosen screws and brackets over time.
 Grab a wrench and tighten things up—it only takes a minute.

-The rubber seal at the bottom of the door helps keep out drafts, dirt, and critters.
-If it’s cracked or worn, replacing it is a quick and easy fix.
+The rubber garage door seal at the bottom of the door helps keep out drafts, dirt, and critters.
+If it’s cracked or worn, replacing it is a quick and easy garage door fix.

 Let’s be honest: some tasks are better left to the experts.
 Here’s when you should pick up the phone:

-A professional technician can not only do Garage Door Spring Maintenance but also fix other related issues but also give your door a comprehensive tune-up.
+A professional technician can not only do garage door spring maintenance but also fix other related issues and give your door a comprehensive tune-up.